 - a.
 The Dean of Students will schedule a Preliminary Conference in each instance in which allegations of Prohibited Conduct will be resolved through the Partnership Process or a University Investigation.
-The Preliminary Conference will include the Student Organization's Officer(s), Advisor, and other appropriate parties. - b.
-This meeting provides an opportunity for the Student Organization Officer(s), the Student Organization Advisor(s) and the Student

-- Organization's inter/national governing body (if applicable) to discuss the nature of the allegations, the rights and responsibilities of the Student Organization, the resolution options available to the student organization, and the specific steps involved in the different resolution options. - c.
-If the Dean of Students presents the Student Organization with multiple resolution options, the Student Organization will have one business day following the Preliminary Conference to notify the Dean of Students of the preferred resolution option. - d.
-If the Student Organization fails to attend the Preliminary Conference or fails to choose a resolution option, the Dean of Students will pursue the allegations using the University Investigation and Adjudication process described in Section 6-507.
+This meeting provides an opportunity for the Student Organization Officer(s), the Student Organization Advisor(s), and the Student Organization's inter/national governing body (if applicable) to discuss the nature of the allegations, the rights and responsibilities of the Student Organization, the resolution options available to the Student Organization, and the specific steps involved in the different resolution options. - b.
+If the Student Organization fails to attend the Preliminary Conference, the Dean of Students will pursue the allegations using the University Investigation process described in Section 6-507.